Harsh902/Car_price_recommendation/README.md

 ### Graphical User Interface (GUI)

 #### Data Import
-We import the data in our code using the "pandas.read_csv" method in the *generate_model* method.
+I import the data in our code using the "pandas.read_csv" method in the *generate_model* method.

 #### Data Reading And Analysis
 The data is analyzed after clicking on the "Start Analysis" button.

 #### Input Widgets And Statistical Metrics
-We use 3 different types of input widgets for 8 statistical metrics:
+I use 3 different types of input widgets for 8 statistical metrics:
 - QComboBox:
     - transmission_type: maps the transmission type of the car to our *prediction function*
     - fuel_type : maps the kind of fuel used to the *prediction function*